MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 - Review the platform design decisions regarding scalability, and ensure the workload utilizes as much of the provisioned resources as possible.
 - Consider this tradeoff: Some services require a higher tier to access certain features and capabilities regardless of the resource utilization.

+### Delete zombie workloads

+Consider discovering unutilized workloads and resources and if there are any orphaned resources in your subscriptions.

+**Recommendation:**

+- Delete any orphaned workloads or resources if they are no longer necessary.

 ## Next step

 Review the design considerations for deployment and testing.